ESMValGroup/ESMValCore/doc/api/esmvalcore.api.recipe.rst

     <log messages>

 :py:meth:`esmvalcore.experimental.Recipe.run` returns an dictionary of objects that can be used to inspect the output of the recipe.
-The output is an instance of :py:class:`esmvalcore.experimental.recipe_output.ImageItem` or :py:class:`esmvalcore.experimental.recipe_output.ImageItem` depending on its type.
+The output is an instance of :py:class:`esmvalcore.experimental.recipe_output.ImageFile` or :py:class:`esmvalcore.experimental.recipe_output.ImageFile` depending on its type.

-For working with recipe output, see: :ref:`_api_recipe_output`.
+For working with recipe output, see: :ref:`api_recipe_output`.

 API reference